xavierchia/xavierchia.github.io/_posts/2022-05-09-channel-offer-fit.md

 Finding channel/offer fit is no easier than finding product/market fit.

-But while founders who focus on product/market fit start with a dream, those who focus on channel/offer fit start with a plan.
+But when you focus on product/market you start with a dream, while if you focus on channel/offer fit you start with a plan.